 This prescription mouth rinse treats gum disease.
 A potential side effect is brown spots on teeth.

 Dental enamel defects, including brown spots on teeth, are sometimes caused by celiac disease.
-Brown spots on teeth are common among people with this condition, especially children.
+Brown spots on teeth are

 As people age, their teeth may darken or get spotty.
 This can be caused by a combination of factors that compound over time, such as: